Error Code 10 in Windows Device Manager with NI PCI Devices

 Issue Details

-I have installed the latest National Instruments drivers, yet none of my PCI devices show up in MAX.
-When I check the Windows Device Manager, the National Instruments PCI devices have a yellow bang/exclamation mark and have received This device cannot start.
+I have installed the latest NI drivers, yet none of my PCI devices show up in NI-MAX.
+When I check the Windows Device Manager, the NI PCI devices have a yellow bang/exclamation mark and have received This device cannot start.
 (Code 10)

 Solution

-This may be caused by a recently discovered incompatibility between the BIOS and National Instruments drivers.
-This issue has been observed on some recent machines featuring dual core processors although single core machines may still be affected.
+This may be caused by a recently discovered incompatibility between the BIOS and NI drivers.
+This issue has been observed on some recent machines featuring dual-core processors, although single-core machines may still be affected.
 Some machines that are known to reproduce this issue are:

 • Hewlett-Packard DC7700